 - olive oil

-- Clean and trim the fresh spring onions.
-Chop off the roots and remove the tougher dark green parts on the ends if necessary.
-They might be a little chewy.
-Rinse the cleaned spring onions under cold running tap water and drain them well.
-Slice the onions up very finely.
+1) Trim the spring onions.
+Remove the roots and tougher dark green parts on the ends because they're chewy.
+Rinse the onions and let them drain.
+Then slice them finely.

-- Peel and chop the garlic clove.
-Add a little splash of olive oil to a medium non-stick pan and place it over medium heat.
-Add the garlic to the pan once the oil is hot.
+3) Add a splash of olive oil to a medium non-stick pan and place it over medium heat until hot.
+Then add the garlic.

 - 6 medium waxy potatoes